malikjawad08/sigma-jawad/README.md

 # sigma-jawad
-this is my  first repository
+This is my  first repository.
-author-Malik Jawad
+Author-Malik Jawad